-Power steering assists the driver by reducing the force needed to turn the steering wheel.
+The power steering assists the driver by reducing the force needed to turn the steering wheel.

-Power steering does not work if the engine is off.
-In this case the steering wheel requires much more force to turn.
+The power steering does not work if the engine is off.
+In this case the steering wheel is very hard to turn.

-If the steering is held at its turning limit when the vehicle is stationary, this will place an excessive load on the power steering system.
+If the steering is held at its turning limit when the car is stationary, this will place an excessive load on the power steering system.
 Turning the steering wheel to its limit places a load on the system, which causes noise.
 It will also reduce the idling speed of the engine.